Antigone Rising

-Antigone Rising is an all-female rock band based in New York City.
+Antigone Rising is a rock band based in New York City.
 The band's current line up is Cathy Henderson (lead guitar), Kristen Henderson (bass guitar and drums), and Nini Camps (lead vocals and rhythm guitar).
+The band formed a nonprofit called Girls Rising in 2014 to inspire girls and lgbtq youth to pursue nontraditional careers.
+The annual Girls Rising music festival takes place annually and has featured artists such as Shawn Colvin, Lisa Loeb, Paula Cole, Carnie Wilson amongst others.
+Melissa Etheridge and Joan Jett have both created Girls Rising grants to help kids pursue nontraditional paths.

 History

 The band originally met at Bucknell University and was formed in Greenwich Village, New York City, with sisters Cathy (guitar) and Kristen Henderson (guitar/drums), Penelope "Peppy" Kokines as lead vocalist and Suzanne Obolsky on vocals and percussion.

-In 1999 the band recruited Cassidy as the lead singer.
+In 1999, the band recruited Cassidy as the lead singer.

 Their first four albums were recorded mostly with independent labels and financed through fan donations.
 In 2003, they signed up with Lava Records, a label personally run by Atlantic Records chairman Jason Flom.

-In 2005, they became the first artists to be promoted in Starbucks’ Hear Music Series, created to discover and spotlight new music.
+In 2005, they became the first artists to be promoted in Starbucks' Hear Music Series, created to discover and spotlight new music.
 The high visibility, exclusive sale, in-store promotion and airplay at Starbucks across the United States helped the band's acoustic album, From the Ground Up, sell over 450,000 copies by the end of 2005.
 The album's single, "Don't Look Back", gained popularity among country audiences after its video received heavy airplay on CMT.

 Flom departed Lava in 2005.
-The band's deal with the label continued, but ended in 2008.
-A new album, Tales From Wonderland was recorded in 2007, but not released.
+The band's deal with the label continued until 2008.
+A new album, Tales From Wonderland was recorded in 2007 but not released.